Foot orienteering: Long distance

 The long distance competition, previously called the classic distance competition, is the longest and toughest individual competition.
-Long competitions are held in forest, with expected winning time of 90 – 100 minutes for men and 70 to 80 minutes for women, in physically demanding terrain with large-scale route choices and varying scale of technical difficulties.
+Long competitions are held in forest, with expected winning time of 90–100 minutes, in physically demanding terrain with large-scale route choices and varying scale of technical difficulties.

 Middle distance

-The middle distance competition, previously called the short distance competition, is a relatively shorter race held in forest, with expected winning time of 30–35 minutes in technically complex terrain.
+The middle distance competition is a relatively shorter race held in forest, with expected winning time of 30–35 minutes in technically complex terrain.
+(In 2003, the middle distance replaced a previous format called short distance competition where the expected winning time was 20-25 minutes.)

 Sprint

-Sprint competitions are high-speed competitions held in urban areas, which is technically easy but with difficult route choices.
+Sprint competitions are high-speed competitions held in urban areas, which are technically easy but with difficult route choices.
 The expected winning time is 12–15 minutes.

 Relay

-The relay, composed of teams of 3, is a mass start event where different runners are separated by means of forking.
-The finish order is directly determined at the finish line.
+The relay, composed of teams of 3, is a mass start event where different runners are separated by means of gaffling.
+The results are directly determined at the finish line.

 Sprint relay

-The sprint relay is run by teams of 4, where the first and the last must be women, in urban areas with mass start and forking.
+The sprint relay is run by teams of 4, where the first and the last must be women, in urban areas with mass start and gaffling.
 It is an exciting and television-friendly event where the runners compete head-to-head at a high-speed.

+Knock-Out Sprint

+Knock-Out sprint (KO-Sprint) is the newest form urban orienteering to be added to international competition.
+It consists of a short qualifier race of around 10–12 minutes to determine the seeding for a subsequent series of very short mass start elimination races of around 6–8 minutes.
+These elimination races normally consist of six runner with the top two or three progressing, and can contain gaffling, loops, or runner's choice selection.
+Similar to the sprint relay, it is high paced and television friendly, with the elimination rounds happening quickly one after another.